uhohstinky287/movie-log-app/README.md

 its description and average rating.
 The user can also choose to see its written reviews.
 He can then rate that movie and write a review where that movie then gets added to his own list of movies he's seen.

+- A user can read the description of a movie that he types in
+- A user can add a movie to the database if it wasn't already there
+- A user can rate the movie
+- A user can see the movies that he has rated so far